Quantum computational chemistry: Illustrative examples

 \subsubsection{6-31G basis}

 As discussed in Sec.~\ref{Subsec:basis}, H$_2$ in the 6-31G basis has a double-zeta representation of the valence electrons.
-This means we have 8 orbitals to consider in total; \{$1s_\uparrow, 1s_\downarrow, 1s'_\uparrow, 1s'_\downarrow$\} from each atom.
-Working in the canonical orbital basis, we show how to construct Bravyi-Kitaev encoded states of 6-31G H$_2$.
-The BK transform matrix for an 8 orbital system is given by
+This means we have 8 spin-orbitals to consider in total; \{$1s_\uparrow, 1s_\downarrow, 1s'_\uparrow, 1s'_\downarrow$\} from each atom.
+Working in the canonical orbital basis, (obtained by performing a Hartree--Fock calculation) we show how to construct Bravyi-Kitaev encoded states of 6-31G H$_2$.
+The BK transform matrix for an 8 spin-orbital system is given by

-We order the orbitals such that the first $M/2$ orbitals are spin up, and the final $M/2$ orbitals are spin down.
-When the orbitals are ordered in this way, the 4\textsuperscript{th} entry in the BK encoded vector is the sum (mod 2) of the spin up occupancies, which sums to the number of spin up electrons.
-Moreover, the 8\textsuperscript{th} entry is the sum (mod 2) of all of the orbital occupanies, which sums to the number of electrons.
+We order the spin-orbitals such that the first $M/2$ spin-orbitals are spin up, and the final $M/2$ spin-orbitals are spin down.
+When the spin-orbitals are ordered in this way, the 4\textsuperscript{th} entry in the BK encoded vector is the sum (mod 2) of the spin up occupancies, which sums to the number of spin up electrons.
+Moreover, the 8\textsuperscript{th} entry is the sum (mod 2) of all of the orbital occupancies, which sums to the number of electrons.
 As these quantities are conserved, we can remove these two qubits from the simulation, following the procedure of Sec.~\ref{Subsec:reduction}.
-We note that if the orbitals are arranged `up-down, up-down', then while the 8\textsuperscript{th} entry is still equal to the number of electrons, the 4\textsuperscript{th} entry no longer necessarily equal to a conserved quantity.
+If the spin-orbitals are arranged `up-down, up-down', then while the 8\textsuperscript{th} entry is still equal to the number of electrons, the 4\textsuperscript{th} entry is no longer necessarily equal to a conserved quantity.
+The JW mapped HF state (8 qubits) is given by $\ket{00010001}$.
+Using the matrix given above, the BK mapped HF state (8 qubits) is $\ket{00111011}$.
+When the two conserved qubits are removed, the BK mapped HF state (6 qubits) is $\ket{011011}$.